sballin/GPI_W7-X/README.md

 * [config.yml](koheron-sdk/instruments/GPI_RP/config.yml): general FPGA settings
 * [GPI_RP.hpp](koheron-sdk/instruments/GPI_RP/GPI_RP.hpp): C++ code with a main method that runs continuously as soon as the FPGA code is uploaded to the RP, as well as methods to read values or execute actions on the FPGA that can be run on demand
+    * Runs on RP as /tmp/live-instrument/serverd
 * [GPI_RP.py](koheron-sdk/instruments/GPI_RP/GPI_RP.py): python interface to the C++ functions.
 These methods are exposed to the outside world by a WSGI server running on the RP, allowing remote operation of the FPGA
+    * Runs on RP as /usr/local/bin/uwsgi
 * [expansion_connector.xdc](koheron-sdk/instruments/GPI_RP/expansion_connector.xdc): declares all input/output pins used by the project
 * [block_design.tcl](koheron-sdk/instruments/GPI_RP/block_design.tcl): specifies connections between cores
 * [cores/data_collector_v1_0/DataCollect.vhd](koheron-sdk/instruments/GPI_RP/cores/data_collector_v1_0/DataCollect.vhd): required for data collection from absolute and differential pressure gauges